A Leading Corporate Bank In The UAE

 With worldwide cyber crime losses creating havoc in financial industries, financial institutions are focusing considerable attention towards the security of their outward facing web applications.
 There are many critical security vulnerabilities in the majority of web applications.

 The bank relies heavily on a number of third-party commercial software and outsourcing providers to help drive its core banking systems.
 Application vulnerabilities and security breaches are very steadily on the rise.
 According to Gartner, 75% of new attacks target the application layer, and software vulnerabilities have reached an all-time high.
 Against this backdrop, the bank was justifiably concerned about potential security issues arising from these third-party providers and decided to take a proactive approach to software assurance.

-Green Method provided the innovative testing methodology of Veracode, a world leader in SAAS testing.
+Green Method Application Source Code Review Services provides the innovative testing methodology of Veracode, a world leader in SAAS testing.
 Veracode provided the patented binary testing of the application code.
 Veracode Security Review, a subscription-based application security testing solution, underpins Bank’s implementation of secure procurement practices and enables them to manage both their own and their customers’ risk profile.

 To initiate the project the bank quickly identified 15 applications to be verified from different product vendors.
 Since Veracode is the only provider that can inspect software executables (binary code), the external supplier was able to upload its code to Veracode’s on-demand code assurance platform without exposing any of its intellectual property in the form of source code.
 This is an absolute breakthrough.